salehwahab/reverse-engineering-ai-sca/README.md

 This repository contains the code, datasets, and experimental setup for the PhD thesis project:
 **"Pseudo-labeling for Deep Learning-based Side-channel Disassembly Using Contextual Layer and Feature Engineering"**

-The study proposes a multi-phase framework for advanced side-channel based disassembly and dummy instruction detection using deep learning, feature engineering, and contextual sequence modeling.
+The project proposes a multi-phase framework for advanced side-channel based disassembly and dummy instruction detection using deep learning, feature engineering, and contextual sequence modeling.

 ---